Measuring employee engagement is the first step to improving your employee performance, satisfaction and success.

 Here’s some common pitfalls that you should do your best to avoid.

-One thing we’ve occasionally seen businesses do, before they start using engagement software like ours, is sending out large Google forms, or an equivalent, every half-year or even annually.
-This is not the best way to go.
+One thing we’ve occasionally seen businesses do, before they start using engagement software like Peakon, is sending out large Google forms, or an equivalent, every half-year or even annually.
+This method can actually contribute to further disengagement.

 When you have long gaps between your surveys, not only do you risk your participation rate being low, but you might also miss out on concerns that arose in the time between.
 By the time you become aware of a problem, it may be too late to rectify.